jmcnally17/bank-tech-test/README.md

 Transactions with a non-zero amount of money in the credit column are deposits while transactions with a non zero amount of money in the debit column are withdrawals.
 The balance displayed is the balance of the account once the transaction has been completed.

-The user is able to enter dates they want in any order.
-This could therefore create confusion in the statement with transactions being unordered.
-In the real world, the program would simply record the current date when a transaction is made (could be done by simply using `new Date()`).
-However, this program has been designed with the intent for the user to use this on a short timescale.
-Therefore, forcing the user to use the current date would mean they could only record transactions one day at a time which would be a major inconvenience for testing this program.
+Since the user is able to enter dates they want in any order, this could create confusion in the statement with transactions being unordered.
+However, the freedom to input a specific date for testing is needed which opens this option up for the user.
+To prevent this in the real world, a user interface would be made to stop the user from being able to input the date they wanted to and would instead always use the default value of `new Date()` to get the current date.
+Also, this program has been designed for users to experiment with multiple different dates in a short timescale, as oppose to entering transactions and having to wait a full day to input a new one with a different date.

 ### Example Output